ikajic/ikajic.github.io/about.md

 (CNRG)](http://compneuro.uwaterloo.ca/) headed by Chris Eliasmith.
 My interests are in biologically constrained representations of language.
-In particular, I investigate distributed representations of the linguistic content such as words and sentences that can be implemented efficiently in a network of spiking neurons.
+In particular, I investigate distributed representations of the linguistic content such as words and sentences that can be efficiently implemented in a large-scale network of spiking neurons.
+To do so, I use a compressed, vector-based representations of words and sentences called [semantic pointers](http://compneuro.uwaterloo.ca/research/spa.html) that can be manipulated to mimic aspects of syntactic and semantic processing.

 I received a Master's degree in Computational Neuroscience at the [Bernstein Centre for Computational Neuroscience](https://www.bccn-berlin.de/Home/) in Berlin and my Bachelor in Computing from [FER](http://www.fer.unizg.hr/) at the University of Zagreb.
-I also worked as a Research Fellow in a [Cognovo group](http://cognovo.eu/) at Plymouth University in England investigating creative verbal thinking.
-My CV is available [here](https://github.com/ikajic/ikajic.github.io/raw/master/files/cv.pdf).
+I also worked as a Research Fellow in the [Cognovo group](http://cognovo.eu/) at the Plymouth University in England, where I built neural networks of a verbal association task.
+My (occasionally updated) CV is available [here](https://github.com/ikajic/ikajic.github.io/raw/master/files/cv.pdf).

+#### my name
+I come from Croatia, which is a small beautiful country in the Mediterranean whose contours on a map, some people say, look a bit like those of a bird in flight (imagining Istria as the bird's head).
+To pronounce my name as a Croatian would, try saying E-va [sounds like "va" in lava]-na ["na" like in retina] Ka-[sounds like "ca" in cartoon]-yeech.
+Croatians speak Croatian, which is a Slavic language and contains lovely vowelless words such as trg (town square), vrh (peak) and Krk (name of an island).
+Instead of getting lost while trying to find a trg on a vrh at Krk, one can also visit [Plitvička Jezera](http://np-plitvicka-jezera.hr/en/), [Dubrovnik](https://en.wikipedia.org/wiki/Dubrovnik) or [Paklenica](http://www.np-paklenica.hr/en/).

 ### about this website